 The programme combines an integrated curriculum with state of the art learning material and facilities to further the knowledge, skills and abilities of sport science graduates, sports rehabilitators, sport therapists, physiotherapists and other health professionals currently working in the area of sports injury rehabilitation and prevention.
 The programme also incorporates hands on practical sessions for the application of the theoretical knowledge gained.
 As a result, programme graduates are well equipped for careers in any type of fitness industry or business, since they have knowledge on the complete spectrum of the theoretical background and management of sporting injuries and exercise rehabilitation.
 Furthermore, graduates will possess the key theoretical exercise rehabilitation skills along with their practical applications for special populations, such as diabetics, heart disease patients, stroke patients and individuals suffering from decreased mobility due to neurological conditions.

-• Research Project for Sport Exercise & Nnutritional Scientists
+• Research Project for Sport Exercise & Nutritional Scientists

-• Research Methods for Sport, Exercise & Nutritional Science
+• Research Methods for Sport, Exercise & Nutritional Sciences

 • Management Strategies for Sport Injuries